-We are very happy to help with any queries you may have in regard to your proposed order so please do not hesitate to contact us at firstname.lastname@example.org or phone Bruce 0419 807 283 or Jenni 0407 093 795.
+We are very happy to help with any queries you may have in regard to your proposed order so please do not hesitate to email us at nursery[at]chalmers.com.au and the relevant team member will be in touch.

-- Dormant vines for delivery in September/October 2019
+- Dormant vines for delivery from July 2024

 PLEASE NOTE there has been a pricing restructure for all vines to be propagated in 2022.
 Updated pricing is available in the Chalmers Viticulture Pty Ltd Terms and Pricing Document here.
 Pricing is subject to change at our discretion.
 Please keep abreast of the current terms, conditions and pricing.